reqnroll/Reqnroll/docs/Bindings/FeatureContext.md

 # FeatureContext

-SpecFlow provides access to the current test context using both `FeatureContext` and the more commonly used [ScenarioContext](ScenarioContext.md). `FeatureContext` persists for the duration of the execution of an entire feature, whereas `ScenarioContext` only persists for the duration of a scenario.
+Reqnroll provides access to the current test context using both `FeatureContext` and the more commonly used [ScenarioContext](ScenarioContext.md). `FeatureContext` persists for the duration of the execution of an entire feature, whereas `ScenarioContext` only persists for the duration of a scenario.

 ## Accessing the FeatureContext